 A light-weight eG Logon Simulator Agent drives the logon simulation.
-This agent periodically runs a Amazon WorkSpace Logon Simulator test that emulates the entire process of a user logging into an Amazon WorkSpace cloud and launching an application / desktop.
+This agent periodically runs an AWS WorkSpaces Logon Simulator test that emulates the entire process of a user logging into an Amazon WorkSpace cloud and launching an application / desktop.
 Since the test is what performs the simulation, let's call it the simulator.
 To perform this simulation, the simulator has to be configured with the following:

 - The URL of the Amazon WorkSpaces that it needs to access

 - The credentials using which it needs to log into the Amazon WorkSpace;